MainulDip/EverydayReactJS/Redux-Note.md

 // {value: 2}
 ```

-### Selectors and useSelector (exact value extractor fn from the store's current state and re-render UI is it's been changed):
+### Selectors and useSelector (exact value extractor fn from the store's current state and re-render UI is it's been changed)
 Selectors are functions that know how to extract specific pieces of information from a store state value.
 As an application grows bigger, this can help avoid repeating logic as different parts of the app need to read the same data
 ```js
 const selectCounterValue = state => state.value